 Chairman – Clive Mather

-Clive Mather was elected Chairman of the Garden Tomb (Jerusalem) Association in 2012, having served on Council for over 3 years.
+Clive Mather was elected Chairman of the Garden Tomb (Jerusalem) Association in 2012, having previously served on Council for over 3 years.
 He counts Jerusalem as the most inspiring and challenging city he has ever visited and the Garden as the most special place in Christendom.
 It is where the gospel meets and resolves the deepest needs of mankind.
-He is also the Chairman of Tear Fund, and in that capacity, travels to many other parts of the world each year to visit its partners and operations.
-He retired from Shell in 2007, after an international career of 38 years, and now chairs its UK pension fund.
+He is also the Chairman of Tearfund, and in that capacity, travels to many other parts of the world each year to visit its partners and operations.
+He retired from Shell in 2007, after an international career of 38 years, and now chairs its UK pension funds.
 He is also the Chairman of Iogen Corporation, a leading bio-technology company based in Ottawa, working on renewable energy.
 He continues to work with governments, companies, universities and NGOs on energy and environmental issues around the world.
-Clive was born in Warwickshire in 1947 and has been married to Ann for 36 years.
-They have been blessed with three wonderful children and three adorable grandchildren.
+Clive was born in Warwickshire in 1947 and has been married to Ann for 40 years.
+They have been blessed with three wonderful children and five adorable grandchildren.
 Clive and Ann live with their two border collies near Guildford, Surrey.

-Vice Chairman – Canon John Salter
+Vice Chairman – Paul Weaver

 Treasurer and Company Secretary – Peter Houston

 Peter Houston is the Honorary Treasurer of the Garden Tomb, is a Chartered Accountant and lives on the outskirts of Bath.
 He looks forward to his visit to the Garden at least once a year, as part of the oversight of the finances of the Charity.
 He and Susie have been married for 33 years and have three grown-up sons and an adopted son and daughter.